For the complete documentation index, see llms.txt. This page is also available as Markdown.

 This setting publishes the configured output, allowing your parent workflow to use the results of the subworkflow immediately.

-3. Click on the subworkflow to expose its configuration settings.
+3. Click on the subworkflow to open its settings in the right side menu.

 4. Enter sub_wf_results in the Publish Results As field.